dominikake/personal_blog/src/content/blog/exfat-on-devant-tv-filesystem-fat32.md

 ---
 title: "exFat on Devant TV: filesystem FAT32"
 date: "2025-11-29"
-excerpt: "How easy would it be to just just copy a movie to a USB stick and plug it in to the TV.
-Not easy the first try."
+excerpt: "How easy would it be to just copy a movie to a USB stick and plug it in to the TV."
 ---

 # exFat on Devant TV: filesystem FAT32